jxskiss/xxid/README.md

 This xxid package is different from xid in following ways:

-1. xxid use 15 bytes for an ID object (xid use 12 bytes):
+1. xxid use 15 bytes for an ID object instead of xid's 12 bytes:

    - 4-byte value representing the seconds since epoch 15e8
    - 1-byte random or user specified flag (0-127)